Brisbane Early Warning Alert Service

 Severe weather alerts are sent after BoM has issued a severe weather warning that includes the Brisbane area.
-Some storm activity (including strong winds, thunder, lightning and rain) may not reach BoM’s triggers for issuing a severe weather warning, in which case no early warning alerts will be distributed.
+Some storm activity, including strong winds, thunder, lightning and rain may not reach BoM’s triggers.
+Warning alerts are not distributed in this case.

-Council’s early warning alerts are distributed to residents whose registered addresses are within the warning area as defined by BoM.
+Residents whose registered address is within the BoM warning area, will receive early warning alerts.
 Creek flooding alerts are offered for specific properties that may be affected by creek flooding in certain suburbs.
-For more information, visit creek flood alerts.
+For more information, visit creek flooding alerts.

 Update your existing details

 To update your account details, you will need to create a password.
-Log in with your existing email address and select 'Forgot your password'.
+Log in with your existing email address and select 'forgot your password'.
 You will receive an email to update your details.
 Open the email and follow the prompts to create your new password.
-Once you have created your password you will be able to log in and change information in your profile, including adding new addresses or changing the type of alerts you receive.
+Once you have created your password, you will be able to log in and change information in your profile.
+This includes adding new addresses or changing the type of alerts you receive.

-The Weatherzone app gives you access to extra features, including receiving alerts (push notifications) for any hazards in your immediate location (if ‘location services’ is switched on your mobile device), as well as for your selected addresses.
+The Weatherzone app gives you access to extra features.
+These include receiving alerts (push notifications) for any hazards in your immediate location and selected addresses.
+You must turn on location services on your mobile device.

 Download the app